 These guidelines are based on the requirements of the Charities Act 2011.

-Separation of Duties – as far as is practicable, checks should be built into all financial procedures through the involvement of people other than the Treasurer.
-For instance, we would suggest that the Treasurer and Covenant Secretary should not be the same person.
+- Separation of Duties – as far as is practicable, checks should be built into all financial procedures through the involvement of people other than the Treasurer.

-Audit Trail – all transactions should be supported by documents.
-In a larger parish, these should be authorised independently of the Treasurer.
+- Audit Trail – all transactions should be supported by documents and authorised by multiple individuals.
+In a larger parish, these should be authorised independently of the treasurer.